lucas-sudol/ThreadBasedScheduler/README.md

 A1 - Pthreads Based Scehduler

 ## Description
-Uses linux Pthreads to to perform thread based scheudling of computing Pi.
+Uses linux Pthreads to to perform thread based scheudling of PI computations.

 ## Getting Started

 ### Dependencies

-Linux Docker Containter
+Linux 3090 Docker Containter

 ### Executing program

-* How to build and run the program make
+* How to build and run the program make all

-./A1 fileName flag
+./A1 fileName flag (true/false print output)

 * include the expected output

-lsudol_A2.out

-Summary (if chosen to display on terminal)
+A1
+serial

 ## Limitations

 ## Author Information
 Lucas Sudol
-lsudol@uoguelph.ca
-1227984

 Sebastian Kula
-skula@uoguelph.ca
-1247993

 ## Development History